Paying or contesting a fine or penalty notice when caught by a speed camera

 Deadlines to dispute fines

-• the day on which they signed for the registered letter; or
+• the day on which you accepted the registered letter; or

-• the day on which the registered letter was handed to them; or
+• failing that, the day on which the registered letter was given to you; or

 • the day on which the notice was delivered by the postal worker.

-This deadline is extended by one month for non-residents.
+This 45-day period is extended by one month for non-residents.

 Dispute procedure

-Applicants must complete, sign and return the dispute form (attached to the fine) to the address of the centre indicated on the fine.
+You must complete, sign and return the dispute form (attached to the fine) to the address of the processing centre indicated on the fine.

 • the complaint filed in case of theft of the vehicle;